A sole proprietorship is an unincorporated business owned and run by one individual with no distinction between the business and the owner.

 Essentially, you set up a sole proprietorship simply by conducting business if you are the only “owner.”
 It is not necessary for you to take legal or formal steps to establish a sole proprietorship.
 In fact, you may already own one without knowing it.

-If you are a freelance writer or photographer, for example, you are a sole proprietor.
-Depending on industry, state, and local regulations, you may however have to obtain various permits of licenses.
+If you are a freelance writer or photographer, for example, you are a sole proprietor or sole trader.
+Depending on the industry, state, and local regulations, you may however have to obtain various permits or licenses.

 Sole proprietorships benefit from pass-through taxation, which means that all business income or losses is reported on your personal income tax return and the business itself is not taxed separately, avoiding any chance of double taxation.